utsahi/vscode-cp-proxy/README.md

       2. Streams responses by default.
 Non-streaming behavior not tested.
       3. Supports tool calling.
+      4. Image support.

 ## Use with Emacs

 1. Load/require vscode-cp-proxy.el
 2. M-x vscode-cp-proxy-set-gptel-backend
+   1. You can generate a secure auth token and set it in VS Code by executing the command setToken provided by this extension.
+The token can then be stored in the authinfo gpg file and used in Emacs -
+      ```
+        (setq vscode-cp-proxy-token (lambda () (cadr (auth-source-user-and-password "vscode-cp-proxy"))))
+      ```
-   1. Enter the token obtained from output/vscode-cp-proxy from VS Code.
+   2. By default, the extension will generate a new token on every launch which can be obtained from output window by selecting vscode-cp-proxy in VS Code.
-   2. Choose from available models
+   3. Choose from available models

-## Known issue(s)
-1. If a model, e.g. Sonnet4 emits partial output and quits, try upgrading VS Code version.

 ## demo - usage with emacs
 [UsageWithEmacs](./demo/vscode-cp-proxy.gif "Usage with Emacs")